youkaclub/youka-desktop/README.md

 # wait for "Compiled successfully!" message then refresh (Cmd+R) the electron window.
 ```

+If you need to access the dev tools, you can open them by pressing F12.

+### Running on Windows

+Start with `npm run start:windows` instead of `NODE_ENV=production npm start`.

 ---

 If you distribute a copy or make a fork of the project, you have to credit this project as the source.